 Saginaw and Wayne County both have the highest number of occupied housing units as they are the counties with the largest populations.
 Of these two counties, the highest percentage of occupied housing units by race are renter occupied housing units by Black or African American households with Saginaw County at 32.1% renter vs. 12.2% owner-occupied.
 For Wayne County, the highest percentage of occupied housing units by race are renter occupied housing units by Black or African American households with 57.7% renter occupied vs 27.8% owner occupied.
 While the percentages are higher for Black renter occupied households in these two counties, the opposite is true for White households in these two counties.
-For Saginaw County, the percentage of white owner-occupied housing units is 66.3% vs renter housing units at 35.9%.
-With such high renter-occupied housing units in these two most populous counties, correlated with higher rates of poverty, protected classes, such as African Americans could experience difficulty with decreasing housing affordability, segregated housing patterns, and lack of housing choice.
+For Saginaw County, the percentage of white owner-occupied nuits is 83.9% vs. 60.4% renter occupied units and in Wayne County, the percentage of white owner-occupied units in these two most populous counties, correlated with higher rates of poverty, protected classes, such as African Americans could experience difficulty with decreasing housing affordability, segregated housing patterns, and lack of housing choice.